-

+Who is the beneficiary of my Mortgage Insurance?
 Mortgage Insurance proceeds are paid to the beneficiary you designate.
-This allows your family to pay the mortgage and other bills as needed.
+This allows your family to pay the mortgage and other bills as needed. -

+Can I use RRSPs to Purchase a Property?
 Down payments on a mortgage don’t have to be paid entirely in cash – they can also come from RRSP savings.
 Many new mortgage recipients use this option, which under federal rules allow an individual to use up to $35,000 in RRSPs ($70,000 for couples) towards a mortgage down payment.

 The conditions for RRSPs are that the funds must be kept on deposit for a minimum of three months, and to free the RRSP money requires a signed agreement for the purchase of a home.